Marian1309/vercel-env/README.md

 # @pidchashyi/vercel-env

 A comprehensive library and CLI tool for syncing environment variables between local files and Vercel.
-This tool provides both programmatic access through named modules (`deleteEnvs` and `syncEnvs`) and a convenient CLI interface.
+This tool provides both programmatic access through named modules (`deleteEnvs` and `syncEnvs`) and a modern, interactive CLI interface powered by @clack/prompts.

 ## 📖 What is this?